Microsoft 365 on your mobile device

 The Office mobile app

 Microsoft’s Office app combines Word, Excel, PowerPoint, OneDrive and SharePoint into a single app, and introduces new capabilities that enable you to create content and accomplish tasks in uniquely mobile ways.

 It allows you to easily access the files from your desktop computer (which My IT Guy has already synced to your Microsoft 365 account) as well as from your SharePoint sites (your shared company files).

 You can quickly switch between documents, spreadsheets and presentations, use your device’s camera to scan images into editable Word and Excel documents, or into PDFs, and capture whiteboards with enhancements to make them easier to read.
-You can make quick notes, sign PDFs, scan QR codes, and transfer files between devices.
+You can make quick notes, sign PDFs, scan QR codes, transfer files between devices, and dictate documents using your voice.

 Access your files

 When you launch the app and sign in using your company Microsoft 365 account, you’ll immediately see a feed of all the most recent documents you’ve created or edited on your desktop computer or other device.
 Tap on one of them to pick up where you left off!

 To browse for other files not immediately apparent in your feed, tap the folder icon in the top-right.